milazzom/apcv_405_devops/project/class_project.md

 2. **Review the application code and structure**
    - The application listens on port 8080 and exposes a health endpoint at `/health`.
    - For this project, you will run the application container on port 9090 (host) mapped to 8080 (container).
    - Review the repository for a Dockerfile and automated tests.
-If missing, add them as needed in later stages.

 ### Resources
 - [Original apcv_405_app GitHub Repository](https://github.com/milazzom/apcv_405_app)
 - Your forked repository on GitHub

-## Stage 2: Creating Automated Tests
+## Stage 2: Automated Tests

 ### Objective
 ### Instructions